kzlomek/v8-project/gitlab-ci.readme.md

     mkdir -p /opt/eyeo/v8-project-gitlab-runner/etc_gitlab-runner

-We use the official gitlab-runner image for the registration.
+We use the official gitlab-runner image for the registration, for the sake of simplicity.
+However such schema may not work, in this case please register the corresponding gitlab-runner from the actual runner environment.
 Run the registration in a one-off docker container:

 ```
 docker run --rm -t -i \